SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 **Requirements:**
 1. `max-poll-record`: controls the maximum kafka records that are processed in a single poll.
-2. `group-id-batch`: our `GreetingEventConsumer` class is already using the earlier defined `group-id` property.
+2. `group-id-batch`: our `GreetingEventConsumer` class is already using the earlier defined `group-id` property.<br>
-Our Batch consumer will need to define a new group-id so that none of the commits (acks) on the kafka partitions interfere with each other.
+Our Batch consumer will need to define a new group-id so that none of the commits (acks) on the kafka partitions interfere with each other.<br>
 Otherwise, there can be race conditions where each consumer are picking up subsets of the kafka topic.

 > [!IMPORTANT]